 Step 2-Marinate the beef

-Next, add the sliced beef, bulgogi sauce, oil, and onions in a bowl.
+Next, add the sliced beef, bulgogi sauce, oil, and onions to a bowl.
 Sprinkle with salt and pepper and mix well.
-Let everything sit for 5 minutes, but if you have extra time, you can marinate it up for four hours.
+Let everything sit for 5 minutes, but if you have extra time, you can marinate it for four hours.

 Step 3- Cook the bulgogi